-A gorgeous, flavor-packed strawberry upside down cake.
+A gorgeous, flavor-packed easy strawberry upside down cake made with seasonal fresh strawberries.
 Super easy, and perfect for a casual treat or even breakfast.
 This post was created in collaboration with Domino® Sugar.

 Why it Works

-The cake itself is so soft and moist.
-The strawberry juice seeps into the cake just a bit to really infuse the cake with more strawberry flavor throughout.
+The cake itself is a super soft and moist vanilla cake.
+The fresh strawberry juice seeps into the cake just a bit to really infuse the cake with more strawberry flavor throughout.
+It is inspired by my caramel apple upside down cake and uses a lot of the same elements.

 It makes just enough to serve your family and a guest or two.
 Plus, it stores well to snack on later.

 There are only a few key ingredients we use in this strawberry upside down cake.
-A lot of them are pantry staples, so you probably have them in your kitchen already!
+A lot of them are pantry staples, so you probably have them in your kitchen already or at your local grocery store!
 Let’s go over a couple of the key ingredients.

-- Strawberries - This recipe works best with those juicy, ripe, in-season strawberries.
-I recommend sticking to those.
-In a pinch, or when you have a craving for this cake in winter, you can use thawed frozen strawberries.
+- Strawberries - This recipe works best with those juicy, ripe berries you get during strawberry season I recommend sticking to those.
+In a pinch, or when you have a craving for this cake in winter, you can use thawed frozen strawberries because they are flash frozen at their peak ripeness trapping in all that flavor.

 - Sugar - For the best results, you should use Domino® Golden Sugar because it brings out a light caramel flavor that really enhances the strawberries.
 It also bakes up beautifully in the cake for an unforgettable flavor and texture.
 In a pinch, you can use Domino® Granulated Sugar.
 For added depth, you can also experiment with using brown sugar in the strawberry topping.